GOV 04 QUALITY

 Verification Expectations

-Run verification appropriate to risk:
+Run verification appropriate to work type and risk:

-• low-risk doc changes: lint/structure checks
+- low-risk doc/content changes: lint/structure/link/build checks

-• behavior changes: targeted + regression checks
+- behavior changes: targeted + regression checks

-• contract/API changes: contract verification + compatibility review
+- contract/API changes: contract verification + compatibility review

 Commentary: Captures a specific delivery control so contributors and agents apply this rule consistently.